ikt32/GTAVBasicModdingGuide/README.md

 If you download a mod that ends with `.oiv`, this means the mod author prepared a nice package for you.
 If you installed OpenIV properly, you can just double click the file, after which an OpenIV pacakge installation prompt will open.
 Check any information in the description window and press install.
 These mods can add files and/or __replace files__, so be sure to double-check if you've got the correct package.

-## Scripts: .asi
+## Scripts

+Scripts allow to add extra functionality to the game in form of extra missions, extra functionality, trainers and much alike.
+Scripts need to be loaded through their respective library.
+If you download a script, it will usually say for which library it is made.

+Some scripts come with additional configuration files.
+Extract these files according to the readme of the script.

+### ScriptHookV: .asi files

-Scripts ending with the `.asi` extension are ScriptHookV scripts and __ALWAYS__ go in the GTA V root directory.
-If the script came with configuration files, follow the installation instructions for that script.
-Usually the archives are made so you just select the asi and the additional folder or the additional config files and put those directly in your game root directory.
+Scripts ending with the `.asi` extension are ScriptHookV scripts and go in the main GTA V folder.

-## Scripts: .dll, .cs, .vb
+### ScriptHookVDotNet: .dll, .cs, .vb

-Scripts ending with the `.dll`, `.cs` and `.vb` extensions are ScriptHookVDotNet mods and __ALWAYS__ go in `GTAV_root/scripts/`.
-As with `.asi` mods, you want to follow the instructions.
+Scripts ending with the `.dll`, `.cs` and `.vb` extensions are usually ScriptHookVDotNet mods and go in the `GTAV_root/scripts/` folder.

+### RAGEPluginHook: .dll

+RAGEPluginHook go in the `GTAV_root/Plugins/` folder.

 # Updating mods